Are you having troubles finding a strong performance laptop at a decent price?

 Do you have trouble remembering all your passwords?
 Lenovo helps with its fingerprint reader.
 During our tests, the computer recognised our fingerprints accurately.
 Will your computer have multiple users?
 No problem: Lenovo allows for different users to register their fingerprints to log into their accounts as well.

 If you need to make any video calls, the notebook offers an HD 720p 30fps webcam.
 The grainy texture to pictures prevents the feature from acting as a stand-alone camera.
 However, the webcam suffices for web chats.

-Acer advertises its Acer TrueHarmony audio system with its notebook.
+Lenovo advertises its Harman Kardon audio system with its notebook.
 However, we were disappointed by the speaker quality in our tests.
 We certainly heard the sounds from the speakers, but they lacked dimension.
 Bass and other sound textures seemed bland compared to other laptops on the market.
 Video call quality sounded clear with the speakers.

 - Far less storage than other notebooks on the list.

 Does visual appeal matter to you?
 If yes, then the IdeaPad 520S-14IKBR offers a beautiful design.
 The device offers a performance on par with other notebooks in its price range.
 However, the lack of storage and ports will likely lead to some external purchases.
 If you do not mind buying some extra space, Lenovo’s latest device will solve your computer needs.